 I'm a software developer and indie game designer living in Auburn, Alabama.
-My passion is creating remixable art and code through copyleft and open licenses.
+My passion is creating remixable art and code through free culture licenses.
 This is a portfolio of my personal projects, plus a showcase of community uses of my works.

 A single-player action RPG in the dark style of the original Diablo.
 Designed to be easy for anyone to mod.
 I'm the lead developer, designer, and technical artist.

 This short art rhythm game is about life, love, and pursing dreams.

 The sun has not returned in several days.
 Evil forces are using the safety of night to invade.
 Take up arms to fight against the darkness.

 A tiny slot machine game that doubles as a satirical simulation of Reddit.
 I coded this in a 24 hour jam to learn HTML5 gamedev.

 Relive the simple days of riding a bicycle around the neighborhood.
 Fashioned after the area in which I grew up.

 Interactive fiction about an aspiring adventurer.
 Use your wits and meager equipment to survive a dangerous fantasy world.

 A tongue-in-cheek calculator that shows, hey, maybe we shouldn't create an MMO as our first gamedev project.